Casa Contenadores

 Today I scheduled a minor surgery in Tucson for June 26th.
 I will be getting my third Pacemaker/ICD implanted due to yet another drained battery.
 These little buggers cost around $100k to install and they’ve got the same battery as an iPhone – WTF?!
 So with that news announced, please indulge me as I take us back 16 years to my NDE.
 Only a half-dozen of you were in my life at that time.

 January 11, 2010 was a Monday like any other Monday.
 I was at the gym for my modest weightlifting routine.
 I was never a buff, gym-rat dude, but I have been known to make New Year’s resolutions and do a light workout on a M-W-F schedule.
 Such was the case 01/11/10.
 I’m pretty sure that from 2008-2010 I was at the gym a lot because I was un/under-employed and escaping being at home with an unemployed spouse while we suffered an unfulfilling, unhappy, unloving marriage.
 I had a couple of “un” years after the 2008 financial crash.
 The morning of the 11th I probably had a coffee date before the workout and scheduled a lunch date after.
 Anything to get out of the house, alone.
 Anyway, under the bench press on the tenth rep of the third set, I felt the classic left arm pain, tingle, dizziness.
 I walked myself to the parking lot and tried to wait it out in my truck.
 But the sensations didn’t subside, they got worse.
 I called my ex to come get me.
 She was just a mile away and arrived in 15 minutes.
-Hey… that is a very long time to drive just one mile?
-Quite possible she intentionally dragged her feet.
-She finally arrived and we proceeded driving another 5 minutes to Scottsdale Shea Hospital.
+Hey… that is a very long time to drive just one mile ? 🤔Quite possible that she intentionally dragged her feet.
+To be fair, even I would have hesitated given a $1 million dollar life insurance payout if I croaked.
+But she finally arrived and we proceeded driving another 5 minutes to Scottsdale Shea Hospital.
 I walked into the ER under my own power.

 I cut the line and asked to be seen immediately.
 Taken back to private exam room, I went into shock.
 I remember them cutting off my gym clothes as I started to get cold.
 For me, maybe not for everyone, but going into shock was a fully conscious event marked by unbearable, complete body coldness.
 Chattering teeth and shaking limbs.
 Wrapped in blankets I was wheeled to a surgical room.
 It was at this point I did lose consciousness and don’t remember anything until waking up in the ICU – just 55 minutes later.
 I’m told that I coded/flat lined and was paddled back from the brink.
 Disappointingly, I did not see a bright light, tunnel or any kind of a pearly gate.
 However, on a bright note, I also did not see a pitchforked horned beast or feel any intense heat.